 Buttermilk Preparation for Specific Health Issues

-Ayurveda recommends adding specific spices to buttermilk or Takra to alleviate specific disorders or pacify specific doshas.
+Ayurveda recommends adding specific spices to buttermilk or Takara to alleviate specific disorders or pacify specific Doshas.
 Some of these recommendations include:

 - If you have Vata disorders, add rock salt to your buttermilk.